Amur Falcon

 Colors

-Males are dark slate-grey with rufous (reddish-brown) thighs and vent.
-Females have grey-brown barred upperparts and creamy underparts with dark spots and streaks.
+Males are sooty-grey with rufous (reddish-brown) thighs and vent.
+Females have a grey-brown barred back, white underparts with dark streaks, and orange skin around the eyes.

 Key Features